Author Bio: Dr. Sanusi Umar MD is the author of this article.

 In terms of cost, Radiesse is less expensive than hyaluronic acid dermal fillers.
 However, it cannot be used for lip augmentation since it will create lumps and granules.

 Radiesse can be used for filling large volume areas, such as the cheeks.
-It is commonly used for other areas of applications in non-surgical facial contouring, including the nose, chin, nasolabial folds, and jowls.
+It is commonly used to for other areas of applications in non-surgical facial contouring, including the nose, chin, nasolabial folds and jowls.

 At the Dr.U Skin Clinic in Los Angeles, Dr.Umar often uses Radiesse as his dermal filler of choice for the under eye area to solve issues like dark circles and puffiness.
 Since Radiesse is an opaque, whitish substance and not a clear colloid gel, it will not produce the Tyndall effect.
 Since the skin the tear trough area is very thin, this property of calcium hydroxlapatite makes it an ideal choice.